forcedotcom/acu-pack/README.md

 Removes the .invalid extension from a User's email address.
 This extenion is automatically added when a sandbox is refreshed.

 ```
+Removes the .invalid extension from a User's email address.
+This extenion is automatically added when a sandbox is refreshed.

 USAGE
   $ sfdx acumen:admin:user:unmask [-l <string>] [-f <string>] [-u <string>] [--apiversion <string>] [--json] [--loglevel
   trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL]